pinolt/kotinos/README.md

 If this is being installed in the Ender_SW:

-Remove M5 washer inbetween M5X10 BHCS and replace with "kotinos core".
+Remove M5 washer inbetween M5X10 BHCS and deck.
+Replace with "kotinos core".

 Proceed to install 4010 blower fan.